Frequently Asked Questions

 Q. How many people does your facility hold for an event?

-Q. Is use of the private beach part of the rental fee?
+Q. Is use of the beach part of the rental fee?

 A. The rental fee covers the use of the room, catering kitchen, deck, dock, and beach.
-Though we do allow our staff to use the far end of the beach, this area is not in front of the center and staff use will not disturb the privacy of your event.
+Though we do allow our staff to use the far end of the beach, this area is not in front of the center and staff use will not disturb your event.

 Q. Can we have candles during our event?